klauseduard/under-over-models/chapters/03-organizational-models.md

 - **Management Model:** (Bureaucratic, Agile, Hybrid)
 - **Degree of Specialization:** The balance between generalists (common in simpler/smaller orgs) and specialists (common in complex/larger orgs) [[article]](https://www.adaptconsultingcompany.com/2025/02/22/smaller-organizations-with-generalists-vs-larger-organizations-with-specialists/).

+This complexity spectrum can be understood through the lens of information theory concepts like entropy (tendency toward disorder and unpredictability) and negentropy (tendency toward order and structure), as discussed further in Section 3.3.5.
+Simpler organizational models tend to have higher entropy (adaptability but potential chaos), while more complex models demonstrate higher negentropy (order but potential rigidity).
+The optimal position balances these opposing forces according to organizational context.

 ![Complexity Spectrum](../images/complexity-spectrum.svg)

 ## 3.3 Evidence for Underfitting and Overfitting in Organizational Models